 Most organizations utilize data in one form or another to run their business and make decisions.
 Poor quality of data will render the outcome decisions as inaccurate as well.
 This can lead to huge loss of time and resources, as well as impact customer satisfaction.

 Data validity is especially impactful in domains like finance, customer targeting and customer support.
 It is a crucial measure to ascertain that the data can be used by the end-users for decision making.
-Data validation is essential for better customer experience and optimized business operations.
+Data validation is essential for better customer experience and optimized business operations by keeping in mind essential data quality checks.
+Get a detailed comparison of data validation vs. data quality using a full guide on the distinctions between these.

 Example of Valid Data and Invalid Data